sgheidi/PyChess/README.md

 To run: run ```py chess.py```.

 ## Features
-- Chess AI which uses minimax & alpha-beta pruning to search the game tree and find the best move
+- Chess AI which uses minimax & alpha-beta pruning to search the game tree and find the best move (current AI ELO is around ~950)
 - Pinning pieces
 - Checking, checkmating
 - En passant